mantazzo/F1TV-HUD-Reworked/README.md

    Open Windows Terminal in this folder by right-clicking an empty space and selecting "Open in Terminal" (or hold `Shift` and right-click for this option).
 If unavailable, open Terminal (e.g., PowerShell or Command Prompt) and navigate manually with `cd path/to/folder`.

 5. **Install dependencies.**
-   Run `npm install` in the Terminal.
-This will download the required packages.
+   Run `bun install` in the Terminal.
+This will download and set up the required packages.
+   If you want to use Node.js framework, run `npm install` in the Terminal instead.

 6. **Start the server.**
-   Run `node index.js`.
+   Run `bun index.js` or `bun start`.
+This will start the Overlay system.
+If you want to use Node.js, run `node index.js` instead.
    Enter a port when prompted and press `Enter`.
-By default, if you don't enter anything, it will use port 20777 (as described in parentheses).
+By default, if you don't enter anything, it will use port 20777.
 Wait for a message confirming the server is running (e.g., "Overlays at http://localhost:3000/speedometer").

 7. **Access the overlays.**
    Open a browser and go to `http://localhost:3000` to see the default page (Speedometer overlay).
 Check the [Available Overlays](https://github.com/mantazzo/F1TV-HUD-Reworked/blob/main/AVAILABLE_OVERLAYS.md) page for all currently available overlays that can be used, with size references.
 You can use these in tools like OBS to enhance your streams or recordings.